 My work focuses on topics at the intersection of politics, philosophy, and technology.
-At the moment, I am particularly interested in the array of technologies, systems and ideas that fall under the term ‘artificial intelligence’.
+I am particularly interested in the array of technologies, systems and ideas that fall under the term ‘artificial intelligence’.

 I have a PhD in philosophy from KU Leuven in Belgium, where I am also an associated researcher and member of the Working Group on Philosophy of Technology.
-From October 2019 to July 2020, I am a Mozilla fellow, hosted by the digital rights NGO, Access Now, in Brussels.
-For the duration of my fellowship, I will be working on a project to debunk myths and reframe narratives about AI.
+From October 2019 to July 2020, I was a Mozilla fellow, hosted by Access Now.
+For my fellowship, I developed the website aimyths.org to debunk myths and reframe narratives about AI.

-Check out my projects page to see what I’m up to (or have been up to), the talks page to hear what I’ve been ranting about, and my not-so-frequently-updated blog to see what I’ve been thinking about.
+Check out my projects page to see what I’m up to (or have been up to), the talks page to hear what I’ve been ranting about.

 Recent Blog Posts: